-This page is almost exclusively dedicated to 6m and up - my passion within Amateur Radio.
-Those who wish to see the tiny HF vertical I use on HF (and the equipment I use there), please skip straight to the end of the page.
+This web page is almost exclusively dedicated to 6m and up - my passion within Amateur Radio.

 Please note that I do not QSL via the bureau - E QSL or direct only.
 For those that wonder, I am a member of the RSGB.

 Those who are frequent visitors to the ON4KST VHF/UHF chat pages will have often heard me referring to my anti-radio, fierce wife.
 For those who cant believe how fierce she really is, here in the first shot (Pic 1) is a picture to prove it

 Pic 1 Pic 2

 However, if I don't mention amateur radio and give her lots of chocolate, she isn't fierce at all.
 (As in the second picture, Pic 2)